LIVE LTL RATES

 Per-pallet all-inclusive for LTL.
 Per-linear-foot for PTL.
 Per-load with explicit detention/layover for FTL.
 Reject bids with floating fuel surcharges or open-ended accessorial schedules.

 Fixed accessorial schedule with rate caps.
 No percentage-based fuel surcharges.
-Liftgate, residential, inside, detention all priced upfront with annual cap.
+Liftgate, residential, inside, detention all priced upfront.
 Reclass + reweigh prevention.

 EDI 856/940/945/753/754 required.
 API documentation required.
 Real-time visibility (GPS + scan events) required.
 TMS integration capability required.
 Visibility is not optional in 2026.